gtxll8/Project-P3-Item-Catalog/README.md

  - Implements JSON endpoints and feeds with AtomFeeds ( ex. http://127.0.0.1:8080/recent.atom )
  - Using third party authorization/authentication with Authomatic library.
 Using only GitHub, Twitter and Google+, others can be easily implemented.
  - Items stored are categorised, they can be selected and viewed from the drop-down menu.
- - Search in page implemented.
+ - Search in page.
  - Items have images and can be uploaded and managed ( delete/update ).
- - CRUD implemented, using forms to update/edit/delete items, including replacing item images.
+ - CRUD, using forms to update/edit/delete items, including replacing item images.
  - When a user account is deleted all the images are also deleted from the static directory.
- - Using a base template so template pages can inherit the styles.
+ - Using a base_template.html so template pages can inherit the styles.
  - Responsive design, mobile device ready using Bootstrap 3.
  - Using Flask-SeaSurf library to prevent CSRF attacks and also Flask-WTF.